Jeremy Skibicki charged with 4 counts of first-degree murder of Indigenous women in Winnipeg

 Rebecca Contois

-Pike said all of the killings occurred within weeks of each other, specifically between March and May of 2022.
+Pike said all of the homicides occurred within weeks of each other, specifically between March and May of 2022.

-He said homicide investigators believe the unidentified female was the first to be killed, followed by Harris, and then Myran.
-None of their bodies have been recovered.
+He said homicide detectives believe the unidentified female was the first to be killed, followed by Harris and then Myran.
+But none of their remains have been recovered.

-Contois was the last to be killed, Pike said, noting some of her remains were discovered on May 16 and again in June.
+Contois was the last to be killed, Pike added, noting some of her remains were discovered on May 16 and later in June.

 Despite all of the victims being Indigenous, the Crown did not lay hate crime charges against the suspect, Pike confirmed.

-Morgan Harris, left, and Marcedes Myran were killed in Winnipeg last spring, according to Winnipeg police.
+Morgan Harris, left, and Marcedes Myran, 26, were killed in Winnipeg last spring, according to Winnipeg police.
 Photos: Supplied

-But hate crime charges are something the Southern Chiefs’ Organization, which represents First Nations in southern Manitoba, wants to see.
+But such charges are something the Southern Chiefs’ Organization (SCO), which represents First Nations in southern Manitoba, wants to see.

 “I also urge investigators to take very seriously that, for years, families have been asserting there are serial killers who are targeting Indigenous women.”

-Daniels said in the release that the fourth victim is believed to be a woman in her 20s.
+Daniels said the unknown victim is believed to be a woman in her 20s.

 Major Crimes Insp.
 Shawn Pike, left, and Winnipeg police Chief Danny Smyth at a news conference.
 Photo: APTN News

-“The person charged with committing these heinous crimes has an online presence that must be investigated,” Daniels added in the release.
+“The person charged with committing these heinous crimes has an online presence that must be investigated,” Daniels noted in the release.

-He said “there is concern” the suspect’s alleged actions “will be celebrated by those who share his hateful views.”
+He suggested the suspect’s alleged crimes “will be celebrated by those who share his hateful views.”

-Kyra Wilson, chief of Long Plain, joined Daniels in sending condolences to the victims’ loved ones.
+Kyra Wilson, the chief of Long Plain, joined Daniels in expressing condolences to the victims’ loved ones.

 Contribute Button